lostcolony/jobchecker/README.md

 WIP

 A somewhat biased (for my use cases) scraper for job postings, tracking what's been seen and what hasn't, and emailing them at a cadence.

+Requires a jobs/jobs.exs file to indicate what to run.